robu/design2023/content/analysis/01_colors.md

 <td style="background-color: #FFFFFF">13</td>
 </tr></table>

+The color schema could be described as a monochromatic schema with different shades of red (colors 1-5), combined with a half dozen shades of grey (8-13).
+The green colors (6-7) picked up by the tools aren't seen on the site, but are probably used as colors for user notification and messages.

 ### Qliro overview {.clear}

 [![Qliro overview](../image/kmom04/qliro.png){.website-capture}](../image/kmom04/qliro.png)

-(Please note that the black area shown in the screenshot to the left shows an image on [the actual Qliro site](https://www.qliro.com/), which isn't being captured by my capture tool.)
+(Please note that the black area shown in the screenshot to the left shows an image on the actual Qliro site, which isn't being captured by my capture tool.)

-These are the colors picked up by the ColorZilla browser extension:
+These are the colors picked up by the ColorZilla browser extension from the [Qliro](https://www.qliro.com/) site.

 <table class="coloruse"><tr>
 <td style="background-color: #003437" class="white">1</td>